danomatika/ofxPd/README.md

     openFrameworks/addons/ofxPd/src

-You will also need to include some additional C Flags for building the libpd source:
+You will also need to include some additional C flags for building the libpd source:

-	-DHAVE_UNISTD_H -DUSEAPI_DUMMY -DPD -DLIBPD_EXTRA -DLIBPD_USE_STD_MUTEX
+	-DHAVE_UNISTD_H -DUSEAPI_DUMMY -DPD -DLIBPD_EXTRA

 _Note: **-DLIBPD_EXTRA** is optional if you do not need/use the externals in `libpd/pure-data/extra`_

+If you want to build ofxPd with the libpd experimental libpd multi-instance support (ie. for pdMultiExample), add these C flags as well:

+    -DPDINSTANCE -DPDTHREADS

 ### For Xcode: